How Much Does Lead Paint Removal Cost?

 There are a lot more non-hazardous landfills than hazardous waste landfills, and that’s the reason why freight is so cheap for non-haz waste; the distance is shorter and they don’t need the same type of certifications, there by reducing your lead paint removal cost.

 For hazardous waste, you could transport those wastes potentially hundreds of miles, which is going to make the total cost of disposal even higher.

-Here, the hazardous waste transportation fee is $131 per ton, compared with a non-hazardous (containing Blastox) waste transportation fee of $12, which saves you $119 per ton on lead paint removal cost.
+Here, the hazardous waste transportation fee is $131 per ton, compared with a non-hazardous (containing Blastox) waste transportation fee of $12, which saves you $119 per ton.